lando/lando/docs/config/dotnet.md

 ### Specifying a command

-Note that if you *do not* define a `command` for this service it will effectively be a "cli" container eg it will not serve or run an application by default but will be available to run `dotnet` commands against.
+Note that if you *do not* define a `command` for this service it will effectively be a "cli" container (e.g. it will not serve or run an application by default but will be available to run `dotnet` commands against).

-If you want to actually launch a `dotnet` application consider setting the `command` to something like
+If you want to actually launch a `dotnet` application, consider setting the `command` to something like below:

 ```yaml
 services: